mschubert/mschubert.github.io/_posts/2017-05-06-shared-software.md

 title: Shared HPC software installations
 ---

+*TL;DR: Keep your own installation on a computing cluster, don't rely on others.
+But do use a package manager.*

 I work at a research institute with considerable computing capabilities.
 Things you can't run on your normal work machine, you send to a high performance computing cluster.
 Administration is taking care of by a group of people